What is GLONASS? GLONASS is Russia’s version of America’s GPS. It is used to enable electronic devices to tell you where

 “GPS” specifically refers to the American system of navigational satellites rather than generic satellite navigation.
 We all use the term ‘GPS’ incorrectly in that sense.
 The correct term that we should all use is GNSS rather than GPS.
 GNSS stands for Global Navigation Satellite System.
 GLONASS is a GNSS and GPS is a GNSS.

-GLONASS capability is increasingly used in high-end SMART devices, including the new Garmin Fenix 5 and Suunto SPARTAN.
+GLONASS capability is increasingly used in high-end SMART devices in cars, phones and sports watches, including the new Garmin Fenix 5 and Suunto SPARTAN.

 GLONASS is neither particularly better nor worse than GPS.

 HOWEVER, when they are used TOGETHER the likelihood of accuracy IS increased.
 Simply because there are more satellites available in both ‘constellations’ and hence a higher chance that your watch will be able to see enough of them for a good positional fix.

 It is said that using GPS+GLONASS can give accuracy down to 4.5/5m and can also improve accuracy in built-up areas; especially in the Northern Hemisphere.
 That is THE SAME level of accuracy as standalone GPS.
 It’s just that the LIKLIHOOD of achieving it MAY be increased.

 Do I really need it?
 It will help with tree cover and nearby tall buildings.
 It may also help in mountainous areas or areas of high latitude (nearer to Arctic circle).
 I would say “It shouldn’t hurt” but, from my experience, often it does NOT SEEM to improve positional tracking

 Don’t be fooled: Just because a device is advertised to have GLONASS doesn’t mean that much for the ACTUAL level of accuracy you will receive.
 There are VERY MANY OTHER factors that will affect this such as: quality of GPS/GLONASS chip; position of antennae; electromagnetic shielding within the device; algorithm used by the manufacturer of the end device.
 Indeed my anecdotal evidence is that sometimes GLONASS might lower accuracy.